coleifer/peewee/docs/peewee/database.rst

         host='db.mysite.com')  # Ditto.

-As another example, the ``pymysql`` driver accepts a ``charset`` parameter which is not a standard Peewee :py:class:`Database` parameter.
+As another example, the ``pymysql`` driver accepts a ``charset`` parameter which is not a standard Peewee :class:`Database` parameter.
 To set this value, simply pass in ``charset`` alongside your other values:

 .. code-block:: python